 Do not become the NMU spokesperson.

 It is unwise to even guess at the ramifications of a crisis situation and provided unverified information to media, parents or others.
 It also may have some legal implications for the university.
-Let President Fritz Erickson or his designee do the talking.
+Let NMU's President or their designee do the talking.